 HTTP Proxies

-HTTP proxies can see the data they are transferring and can manipulate its data header properties.
+HTTP proxies can see the data they are transferring and manipulate its data header properties.
 By being able to view the data, they can scan for malicious content, blocking it upon detection to protect you as a user.

 SOCKS Proxies